V. J. Mathai

-Vettath J Mathai (25 February 1901 – 5 August 1954) also known as "The Lion of Cochin" was a lawyer, banker, politician and plantation owner.
+Vettath John Mathai (25 February 1901 – 5 August 1954), also known as "The Lion of Cochin", was an Indian politician who was a member of the Cochin Legislative Council from 1938 to 1945, representing the plantation-owning class.
 He is best known for being the first Indian to defeat a European in a democratic election in Indian history.
-Mathai was a MLA in the Kochi Legislative Council from 1938 to 1945 as representative of the Planters constituency.

 Early life

-Mathai was born to a Malayalee Syrian Christian family in Mulanthuruthy village within the princely state of Cochin during the height of British India.
+Mathai was born to a Malayalee Syrian Christian Vettath family in Mulanthuruthy village.
+At the time, Mulanthuruthy was part of the Kingdom of Cochin, a princely state under the British Raj.

-Being one of 5 sons, his father obtained a loan from an acquaintance to have Mathai and his brothers educated.
+Being one of five sons, his father, John obtained a loan from an acquaintance to have Mathai and his brothers educated.

 With these funds, Mathai took his graduate and law degrees from Madras.

 Political career

-As a lawyer, he was a firebrand often being critical of British rule.
+As a lawyer, he was a firebrand who was often critical of British rule.

-It is said that EMS Nampoothiripad, Kerala's first Chief Minister, would walk 5–8 km just to hear Mathai speak.
+It is said that E. M. S. Namboodiripad, Kerala's first Chief Minister, would walk 5–8 km just to hear Mathai speak.

 In the 1930s, only those who held 300 acres of land or more were eligible to vote in Cochin state.

-In the 1937 election, Mathai ran against H.J.
-Valmesly to win in the planter's constituency by just one vote.
+In the 1937 election, Mathai ran against H. J. Valmesly to win in the planters' constituency by just one vote.
 As a result, he became the first Indian to defeat a European in an election to any legislative body.

 Some of his legislative work included the protection 4,500 temples and ensured funds are allotted for this purpose from the Cochin State.